ddev/ddev/docs/content/users/extend/custom-commands.md

 ## Known Windows OS issues

 * **Line Endings**: If you are editing a custom command which will run in a container, it must have LF line endings (not traditional Windows CRLF line endings).
 Remember that a custom command in a container is a script that must execute in a Linux environment.
-* If ddev can't find "bash" to execute it, then the commands can't be used.
-If you are running inside git-bash in most any terminal, this shouldn't be an issue, and ddev should be able to find git-bash if it's in `C:\Program Files\Git\bin` as well.
+* If DDEV can't find "bash" to execute it, then the commands can't be used.
+If you are running inside git-bash in most any terminal, this shouldn't be an issue, and DDEV should be able to find git-bash if it's in `C:\Program Files\Git\bin` as well.
 But if neither of those is true, add the directory of bash.exe to your PATH environment variable.